 The magnitude of the discovery lies in the personality of the king buried at the site.
 King Herod was a central figure in Jewish history and in the history of the Holy Land.
-He ruled over Judea from 37 to 4 BCE, and left a mark on the area with his lavish and expansive building projects.
-Herod reconstructed the second temple and expanded the Temple Mount, he reestablished the cities of Shomron and Caesarea, he built the Masada fortress, and he built the Herodium.
+He ruled over Judea from 37 to 4 BCE and left a mark on the area with his lavish and expansive building projects.
+Herod reconstructed the second temple and expanded the Temple Mount, he re-established the cities of Shomron and Caesarea, built the Masada fortress, and he built the Herodium.

 2011 years ago King Herod was buried at the Herodium during an extravagant funeral that the king himself planned.
 Professor Netzer explains that Herod prepared the site over several years and he decided where the funeral would take place and where he would be buried.

-Professor Netzer claims that the grave uncovered is, with out a doubt, Herod’s grave.
+Professor Netzer claims that the grave uncovered is, without a doubt, Herod’s grave.
 Further support of this claim comes from historian Josephus Flavius who wrote a great deal about King Herod.
 In his writings, which Netzer used as a guide throughout his quest, he states that Herod was buried at the Herodium and describes his burial in great detail.

 When no sign of the burial place itself was found within the building, the expedition started to search for it on the slope of the hill.
 There seems to be no doubt that the initial intention of the king was to be buried in the estate and only later in his life did he change his mind and asked to be buried at the site that was uncovered of late.

 King Herod had many enemies, and Professor Netzer believes that between the years 66 and 72 AD, during the first Jewish revolt against the Romans, Jewish rebels destroyed his grave.
 The rebels were known for their hatred of Herod and all that he stood for, as a “puppet ruler” for the Romans.

 What remains today is an elaborate stone foundation, a large square 10 X 10 meters.
-At the site they also found a podium – a complete structure, which was commonly found in temples and graves.
+At the site, they also found a podium – a complete structure, which was commonly found in temples and graves.
 Professor Netzer points out that Herod’s grave was looted and taken apart in the first century AD, therefore they did not find any bones at the site.

 Professor Netzer has extensive experience in Herodian archaeology, digging in the past at sites like Masada and Herodian palaces in Jericho.
 However, this discovery is one of the most significant in the past years and is a highlight for Netzer and a highlight for the study of Second Temple period archaeology in general.

 King Herod’s Thoroughfare Discovered in the City of David

 The Israel Antiquities Authority has recently uncovered an ancient thoroughfare used in the time of King Herod, 2,000 years ago.
 Located in the City of David, the site where King David built Jerusalem 3,000 years ago, archeologists believe that the thoroughfare was used by worshippers to reach the Temple Mount from the City of David.

 Ancient Anchorage Found off Netanya Shore

 A local lifeguard alerted the Israel Antiquities Authority, after finding an iron anchor on the seabed near the northern city of Netanya.
-The Marine Unit of the Antiquities Authority examined the area and found large stone anchors from the late Middle Bronze Age (4,000 years ago), and anchors from the Byzantine period (5th-7th century CE).
+The Marine Unit of the Antiquities Authority examined the area and found large stone anchors from the late Middle Bronze Age (4,000 years ago) and anchors from the Byzantine period (5th-7th century CE).
 The finds are significant because they indicate, for the first time, that this area was used for anchorage during antiquity.

 Burial Field Uncovered in Jerusalem

-Next to the Holy Land Hotel in Jerusalem, on the site where a model of the Second Temple once stood, a 4,000 year old burial plot was discovered.
-The cemetery covers an area of over two dunams, and was used throughout many years.
+Next to the Holy Land Hotel in Jerusalem, on the site where a model of the Second Temple once stood, a 4,000-year-old burial plot was discovered.
+The cemetery covers an area of over two dunams and was used for many years.
 Evidence indicates that it was mostly in use during the Bronze Age (specifically between 2200-2000 BCE and 1700-1600 BCE).

 Prehistoric Remains Discovered at Ramat Rachel, Jerusalem